Estimating Motor Symptom Presence and Severity in Parkinson's Disease from Wrist Accelerometer Time Series using ROCKET and InceptionTime: Introduction

-Among the various studies that have attempted to estimate \gls{pd} movement symptom severity using wearable accelerometors, one strand of the research has focused on deriving a fixed set of features from the acceleration data before performing data-driven analysis to create models for estimating different \gls{pd} symptoms.
-Gaussian processes have been used successfully to estimate dyskinesia and bradykinesia via wavelet-based features obtained from acceleration and orientation data~\cite{endo2018gp}.
-Other works have detected tremor by extracting features, such as dispersion and correlation, across acceleration components and subsequently applying a \gls{gmm} to these features~\cite{williamson2021pdwristworn}.
-Similarly, handcrafted features have been used with a \gls{svm} for bradykinesia detection~\cite{pastorino2011bradymultiparam}.
-Other proposals include approaches from signal processing, such as using dominant pole frequency and amplitude for tremor detection or low-pass filters with handcrafted features for bradykinesia~\cite{salarian2007pdambulatory}.
-Such handcrafted features have also been used in conjunction with dynamic versions of small neural networks and \glspl{svm} to measure tremor and dyskinesia~\cite{cole2015wearablepd}.
+A frequently studied method for continuous \gls{pd} monitoring involves detecting symptom severity using unobtrusive, low-cost wearable sensors, such as smartwatch accelerometers~\cite{sigchaDeepLearningWearable2023}.
+These inertial sensors provide acceleration components as a multivariate time series, sometimes including additional gyroscope and magnetometer measurements.
+Among the various studies that developed models to estimate \gls{pd} movement symptom severity using wearables, one research strand has focused on explicitly modeling (i.e., handcrafting) a fixed set of features from the inertial sensor data prior to conducting data-driven analysis.
+For example, Gaussian processes successfully estimated dyskinesia and bradykinesia using wavelet-based features~\cite{endo2018gp}.
+Key findings are that modeling \gls{pd} as a dynamical system, with current symptoms depending on past symptoms, is advantageous and that maximum spectral power is useful for the detection of \gls{pd}.
+Other studies extracted features such as acceleration variance and channel-delay correlation matrix eigenvalues, applying a \gls{gmm} classifier\cite{williamson2021pdwristworn}; this supports the effectiveness of combining temporal and spectral features.
+Conversely, simpler statistical features, such as root-mean-square, were successful with a \gls{svm} for bradykinesia detection~\cite{pastorino2011bradymultiparam}.
+Additional proposals include signal processing methods, using dominant pole frequency and amplitude for tremor detection or low-pass filters with explicitly modeled features for bradykinesia~\cite{salarian2007pdambulatory}.
+Such features have also been used in conjunction with dynamic neural networks, \glspl{svm}, and hidden Markov models to measure tremor and dyskinesia~\cite{cole2015wearablepd}.
+Consequently, explicit features tend to use frequency analysis, but additional modeling of temporal dependencies seems beneficial.